fuchsiger/swatpgl/README.md

 # SWAT+GL Rev61.0 <img title="" src="./images/spgl_logo.png" alt="" width="81">

 This repository contains SWAT+GL, a modified version of the hydrological model [SWAT+](https://swat.tamu.edu/) (Soil Water Assessment Tool).
 SWAT+GL extends the traditional SWAT+ by explicitly considering glacier dynamics.
-It builds on SWAT-GL, the original initiative to improve the capabilities of the traditional SWAT2012.
+It builds on SWAT-GL, the original initiative to improve the capabilities of the traditional SWAT2012, which can be accessed [here](https://gitlab.com/lshm1/swat-g).

 SWAT+GL was developed to improve the applicability of SWAT+ in high-mountaineous & glaciated basins.
 Besides, some minor modifications were made to make lapse rates and surface runoff lag spatially distirbuted rather than global parameters.
 Summarized, it consists of: